Peter W. Kaplan

 Peter Wennik Kaplan (February 10, 1954 – November 29, 2013) was an American editor known for modernizing New Journalism for the digital age.
 He was the editor-in-chief of the New York Observer, a weekly newspaper, for 15 years.
-The Kingdom of New York, an anthology of articles from the famously pink paper, was co-edited by Kaplan.
+The Kingdom of New York, an anthology of articles from the paper, was co-edited by Kaplan.

 In 2010, he worked as the editorial director of Fairchild Publications' Fairchild Fashion Group, where he helped oversee the relaunch of M, a men's magazine, and oversaw Women's Wear Daily, Footwear News, Menswear, the newly formed Fairchild books division, and other ventures.

 Early life and education

 Kaplan was born to a Jewish family in South Orange, New Jersey, the son of Roberta (née Wennik) and Robert Edward Kaplan.
 Both his parents were from New York City.
 His mother was a psychotherapist and his father was the owner and president of clothing manufacturer Complex Industries Corp.
 While at Columbia High School he joined the newspaper, The Columbian.
-He had two brothers, the writer James Kaplan and Rob Kaplan, an entertainment executive and business owner.
+He had two brothers, the writer James Kaplan and Rob Kaplan, a network executive at NBC and CBS and business owner.
 He went on to obtain his degree from Harvard University in 1976.
-His college roommate was Robert Kennedy, Jr., son of late Attorney General Robert F. Kennedy.
+His college roommate was Robert F. Kennedy, Jr., son of the late attorney general and senator Robert F. Kennedy.

 Career

 Kaplan's early career started at The New York Times, Esquire and Manhattan, inc. magazine where he served under both editors, Jane Amsterdam and Clay Felker.

-In the early 1990s he served as an editorial director at Conde Nast Traveler and a producer at The Charlie Rose Show.
+In the early 1990s he served as an editorial director at Condé Nast Traveler and a producer at The Charlie Rose Show.
 He then served as editor-in-chief of the New York Observer, from 1994 to 2009.

 At the Observer, Kaplan worked with the following writers: